 ArangoDB will use JWTs to authenticate requests.
-Using this option lets you specify a JWT.
+Using this option let's you specify a JWT.
+When specified, the JWT secret must be at most 64 bytes long.

 In single server setups and when not specifying this secret ArangoDB will generate a secret.